 “If your team isn’t doing what you need them to do, you have to first look at yourself.”

-Good leaders can lead their team to success, but they can also ensure that success continues without faltering.
-Simply building the foundation of an effective team isn’t enough, there need to be detailed plans of action outlining the next steps for each project.
-When each team member understands their role as well as why the project needs to be completed, they will participate more enthusiastically.
-A good leader facilitates this process and thereby paves the way for innovation.
+Good leaders don’t only lead their teams to success but also ensure it is sustained without faltering.
+Simply building the foundation of an effective team isn’t enough; there need to be detailed plans of action outlining the next steps for each project.
+When each team member understands their role and the purpose of the project, they will participate more enthusiastically.
+Good leaders are able to facilitate this process, thereby paving the way for innovation.

-Detailed plans also help mitigate the issues that arise from the constant chaos of the corporate world.
-Outcomes are never certain - one mistake can cost a lot.
-Good leaders must therefore build a strong team where everyone is clear on the importance of planning so that they have the capacity to step back and oversee the project with a big-picture view.
-This will help them identify areas for improvement and develop strategies for efficiency.
+Detailed plans also help mitigate the issues arising from the corporate world's constant chaos.
+Outcomes are never certain, and one mistake can cost a lot.
+Good leaders must therefore build a strong team where everyone clearly understands the importance of planning so that they can step back and oversee the project with a big-picture view.
+This will help them identify areas for improvement and develop strategies for maximum efficiency.